 The Chaldeans at some point were conquered by the Assyrian Empire along with the rest of Babylonia.

 Under Nabopolassar, Chaldea was able to take control of Babylonia and actually renamed it all Chaldea.
 This name did not stick as the Chaldean Dynasty of Babylonia was short lived yet it allowed the Chaldeans to assimilate into Babylonia culture.
 With the Assyrian Empire experiencing a period of instability, Nabopolassar took advantage of the situation and formed an alliance with Cyaxares of Media along with many different groups of people including in order to overthrow the last remnants of the Assyrian Empire.

-The anti-Assyrian coalition known as the Revolt of Babylon succeeded and in 612 BCE following the Battle of Nineveh.
-The Babylonians, Chaldeans and Medians sacked and razed the cities of Nineveh, Ashur and crushed the last vestiges of the Neo-Assyrian Empire in battle in 608 BCE.
+The anti-Assyrian coalition known as the Revolt of Babylon succeeded and in 612 BC following the Battle of Nineveh.
+The Babylonians, Chaldeans and Medians sacked and razed the cities of Nineveh, Ashur and crushed the last vestiges of the Neo-Assyrian Empire in battle in 608 BC.